Elections for positions on both Camosun's Board of Govenors and Education Council (EdCo) are managed through the Registrar's Office.

 If you have an interest in educational policy, standards, and curriculum, serving on Camosun's Education Council (EdCo) is a great way to make a difference.
 Visit the Join EdCo page for more information about serving on the Education Council.

 There are currently no vacant staff or faculty positions on EdCo.
-There are three (3) vacant student positions to be filled in the upcoming fall by-election.

-2021 Spring Education Council election results
+2021 Spring Education Council Election Results

 - Students: Four (4) seats with a term of August 1, 2021–July 31, 2022